preciofishbone/OmniaDocsG2/blocks/task-rollup/index.rst

-Task Rollup
+Task rollup
 ===========================================

 This block can be used to show tasks assigned to the logged in user.
-Tasks from Team Sites will always be shown.
+Tasks from team sites will always be shown.
 Tasks from Planner can also be added, if setup in Omnia.

-**Note!** In Omnia on-prem, Only SharePoint tasks are supported (Planner tasks are not supported).
+**Note!** In Omnia on-prem, only SharePoint tasks are supported (Planner tasks are not supported).

 All sites with tasks assigned to the user is displayed in a list.
 Here's an example with the list opened for one of the sites: